Vocational school 1 year Online Studies

 Students who have completed the network and system administration course can apply to go directly into the second year of Network and IT security.

-Alternatively, you can apply for the third year of a Bachelor's degree program at our collaborative university, University of South Wales.
-You can choose between ten different specialization areas, including a degree in computer forensics, computer or software development.
+Alternatively, you can apply for the third year of the Bachelor’s degree with our partner university, University of South Wales.
+You can choose from several different areas of specialization, for example a degree in digital investigation or data security.